Series: N/A

 'My mom can't cook.
 I took over the kitchen when I was twelve.
 I even take cooking classes.'"

 "'I know!'
 I yell back.
 'This is awesome!'
-Marissa and Georgia say hey."
+Marissa and Georgia say hey."and

 Georgia and I are like, 'Awww!'
 We adore how supportive Mrs. Cross is."